 Brands of Concrete Screws

-Since the development of concrete screws, many companies have produced their brand of concrete screw.
+Since the development of concrete screws, many companies have produced their brand of the concrete screw.
 Hilti has the Kwik-Con®, Powers sells the Tapper®, Simpson Strong-Tie has the Titen® and others have a generic, imported screw.
 Most of the concrete screws sold today are a blue color in order to resemble the original Tapcon®.
 Tapcons are American made and the blue coating is Climaseal®, a coating designed to resist rust.

 Types of Concrete Screws

 Concrete screws come in two different basic head styles- the hex head and flat head.
 The hex head full description is a hex head washer slotted and the flat head is a countersunk flat head phillips drive.
-These screws come in different lengths of 1-1/4" up to 6" in length in order to accomodate different material thicknesses.
+These screws come in different lengths of 1-1/4" up to 6" in length in order to accommodate different material thicknesses.

 Concrete Screws Embedment

 Unlike most concrete fasteners, the concrete screw has a maximum embedment that is should be placed into the base material.
 A concrete screw should not be embedded into the base material any deeper than 1-3/4" because the threads' ability to tape the base material may cease and the lead thread will wear to the point of being non-effective.
 Concrete screws have a minimum embedment of 1", which means that the screw must penetrate the base material at least 1" for effective holding values.

 To determine the minimum length of concrete screw to use, add the thickness of the material being fastened to the minimum embedment of 1".
 To determine the maximum length of screw to use, add the thickness of the material to be fastened to the maximum embedment of 1-3/4".
 Hex head concrete screws are measured from under the head, while the flat head screws are measured as overall length.